-Cathedral Cove Marine Reserve, Te Whanganui- A-Hei, covers 9 square kilometres and is New Zealand’s sixth marine reserve.
-It is administered by the Department of Conservation.
+Cathedral Cove Marine Reserve, Te Whanganui o Hei, covers 9 square kilometres and is New Zealand’s sixth marine reserve.
+It is protected by the Department of Conservation and Ngāti Hei.

 This site was chosen for a marine reserve because of the rich and varied habitats associated with the coastline and outlying islands.

-Kayaking within the Te Whanganui-a-Hei Marine Reserve
+Kayaking within Te Whanganui o Hei Marine Reserve

 The picturesque limestone cliffs, superb volcanic coastline, clear water and abundant marine life of Hahei’s marine reserve blend to create New Zealand’s best kayaking trip.

 Along the way your guides will take you paddling through limestone archways, into sea caves and will even serve up café quality cappuccino for you right on the beach!

 The area is rich in stories from the many navigators who first discovered Mercury Bay, such as Kupe, Hei and Cook.
 Te Whanganui o Hei, or "The Great Bay of Hei" was named one of three brothers who arrived in New Zealand with Kupe.
 With his family, Hei settled in the area of Oahei, which is now Hahei, and they became the ancestors of Ngāti Hei iwi.

 Boating in and around this amazing coastline can be as simple as taking a guided scenic boat tour on the Hahei Explorer.
 Referred to by many as a photographers' dream, this one hour highlights tour departs daily from Hahei beach.

 A day in the Marine Reserve